Student Health Insurance Plan (SHIP) Waiver Policies

 - Cover inpatient and outpatient hospital expenses, outpatient surgical expenses, inpatient and outpatient mental health, prescription drugs, laboratory tests and x-rays, physical therapy, maternity, and home health care;

 - Provide coverage for medical evacuation and repatriation of remains;

-- Provide coverage for the period of August 12, 2020 to August 11, 2021;
+- Provide coverage for the period beginning August 12, 2020 with the expectation of continuing coverage through August 11, 2021;

 - Provide immediate coverage for pre-existing conditions with no waiting period for services;